DJATOM/x265-aMod/doc/reST/cli.rst

 .. option:: --film-grain <filename>

-    Refers to the film grain model characteristics for signal enhancement information transmission
+    Refers to the film grain model characteristics for signal enhancement information transmission.

     **CLI_ONLY**